 The goal of sleep apnea treatment is to open your airway so you can breathe better at night.
 Many devices can help that happen.
 Among the most common options are CPAP machines, mouth appliances, and specially designed pillows.

-Here’s a look at what's available – from made-to-order appliances to do-it-yourself methods -- and how they work.
+Here’s a look at what's available -- from made-to-order gear to do-it-yourself methods -- and how they work.

-Tongue retaining device.
-This is sort of like a splint that holds the tongue in place to keep the airway open.
-It is not prescribed as often as the MAD.
-People often need more time to get used to these devices and don’t find them to be as comfortable.
+- Tongue retaining device.
+This is sort of like a splint that holds your tongue in place to keep your airway open.
+Doctors don’t prescribe it as often as the MAD.
+It can be harder to get used to and less comfortable.

-An over-the-counter “boil and bite'' device is widely available online.
-You heat this device in hot water, then bite into it to customize it.
-The aim is to move the lower jaw forward and improve airflow, so you have fewer episodes of interrupted breathing.
+You can also buy a “boil and bite'' device over the counter or online.
+You heat it in hot water, then bite into it to make it fit your mouth.
+The aim is to move your lower jaw forward to improve your breathing.

-But they may not work as well as custom-made devices.
-In 2008, researchers in Europe evaluated the use of custom-made and ''boil and bite" devices in 35 people with mild sleep apnea.
-Only the custom-made device reduced the average number of respiratory or apnea events per hour.
+These devices may not work as well as the ones that are custom-made.
+Researchers in Europe studied 35 people with mild sleep apnea.
+Some used custom-made devices and others used the ''boil and bite" products.
+Only the custom-made ones reduced the average number of apnea problems per hour.

-Before buying an oral device, talk to your doctor about which would be best for you.
+Before you buy a mouth device, talk to your doctor about which one would be best for you.